ssulivan11/random-giphy/README.md

 # Random Giphy

-> Chrome extention for a random giphy return in markup format for things like reddit, PRs, and MRs. Simply send it a list of random things to get random gifs.
+> Chrome extension for a random [Giphy](https://giphy.com/) return in markup format for things like Pull Request and Reddit.
+Simply send it a list of random things to receive random Gifs.

 ### Popout